RebeccaHull/causal_inference/writing/report.md

 loyalties are listed.

 The outcome would be positive and continuous values because it’s how much revenue is expected to be made under the CLV.
-Other predictor variables that could influence CLV is salary, education level, marital status, total flights, and enrollment year/month.
+Predictor variables that could influence CLV is salary, education level, marital status, total flights, and enrollment year/month.
 Other variables that could influence our outcome could be country of residence, gender, distance traveled, points redeemed, and dollar cost of points redeemed.

 My story is that I believe that having a loyalty card increases the revenue you will make for the airline.